M00nlightbee/AIMS/README.md

-# AIMS: Analytics and Inventory Management System
+# AIMS: Inventory Management System

 ## Overview
 AIMS is a versatile ASP.NET Core MVC application tailored for efficient inventory management and user administration.
 It provides a streamlined interface for branch managers, administrators, and sales assistants to manage products, track inventory, and gain insights through analytics.